 In Europe, the TCL models are completely different and do not directly correspond with the U.S. models.

 The TCL R617 is a great, versatile TV that offers excellent value.
 It outperforms most of the competition in the same price bracket and is the best Roku TV we've tested so far.
 See also our recommendations for the best TVs.

-The Vizio P Series 2018 is better than the TCL R617 (R613/R615).
+The Vizio P Series 2018 is better than the TCL 6 Series R617 (R613/R615).
 The Vizio P Series has better motion handling, thanks to the higher refresh rate, and is nearly flicker-free.
-The P Series has a better local dimming feature, and although adoption is low, it supports the HLG HDR format, making it slightly more future-proof.
+It also has a better local dimming feature that improves dark room viewing.
 The Vizio P's motion interpolation feature is more advanced thanks to the native 120 Hz panel, and it can interpolate 60 fps content up to 120 Hz.